Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 *************************************************************************************************************************

-What all this biscuit is about in English:
+What all this biscuit is about:

 Many complex phenomena in nature can only be modeled by (partial) differential equations, which often do not have analytical solutions.
 Numerical methods are essentially a set of computational schemes that allow a computer to obtain a "good enough" (sometimes, the best possible) solution of a set of governing equations.
 From these projects, several numerical algorithms (e.g. Successive-Over-Relaxation for solving the Poisson Equation) and numerical schemes (e.g.RK,AB families) for solving PDEs.